raul-izquierdo/teams/README.md

 This tool has two main use cases:
 1) During the course, as students enroll or change groups, use this tool to synchronize the teams in the GitHub organization.
-2) When the course ends, use it to remove all the teams created for the year.
+2) When the course ends, use it to remove all the teams created for the semester.

 ### 1. Create or update teams and their members